davelively14/locorum/README.md

 - Bug fixes
   - Fixed issue where export results button would display when no collections were loaded.
   - Fixed issue where no results would crash BackendSys
+  - Fixed issue where Supervisor terminates if a backend is missing from the Repo.
+Backends are loaded from the Repo now.
 - No longer using %Header{} in each backend.
 Helpers will pull backend data from repo based on module name.
 - Added backends: Bing, Neustar Localeze, Facebook, Yelp
 - Removed Collection Admin from main menu